itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * "The greatest weapon against stress is our ability to choose one thought over another" - William James #stress
 * Things turn out BEST for people who make the best out of the way things turn out.  #efforts
 * A Complaining mind is never peaceful.
 A Grateful heart is always peaceful. #life #attitude
 * Fear of failure is an extraordinarily powerful force.
-Usually it prevents people from starting things, but once you publish some definite ambition, it switches directions and starts working in your favor.
+Usually it prevents people from starting things, but once you publish some definite ambition, it switches directions and starts working in your favour.
 * When Something bad happens, it can make You A Bitter Person Or A Better Person.
 The Choice Is Yours. #experience #attitude #motivation
 * If people are doubting how far you can go, go so far that you can't hear them anymore.😀😀 #determination #challenge #life
-* Prayers, Seeds and Dreams are similar in nature.
-They all have nothing within, but they have the potential to create everything. #prayers #hope #dreams
 * Problems are NOT the reasons to give up, but a challenge to improve ourselves.
 It is NOT an Excuse to back out but an Inspiration to move forward. #problems #challenges #motivation
 * Tolerance is the highest degree of our strength, and taking revenge is the first sign of weakness! #attitude #challenges
 * Be Grateful that You, D.O.N.T Have Everything You Want, That Means You Still Have An Opportunity, To Be Happier Than You Are Today. #opportunities